What is a CIS contractor (subcontractor)?

 What can I claim back through CIS?

-How you claim a CIS tax refund will depend on whether you are registered for CIS.
-Sole traders and partnerships are required to complete and file a self-assessment (SA) tax return.
-It must outline the full amounts invoiced for subcontracted work and received as income; any deductions made by a contractor should be included in the ‘CIS deductions’ field.
+The method of claiming CIS tax rebates will depend on how you are registered for CIS.
+Sole traders and partnerships need to complete and file a self-assessment (SA) tax return outlining the full amounts invoiced for subcontracted work and received as income; any deductions made by a contractor should be included in the ‘total CIS deductions’ field.

 Unpaid CIS deductions can be carried forward to the next month or quarter in the same tax year in the PAYE bill.
-The EPS of the company should indicate that it has nothing to pay and inform HMRC that its PAYE bill for the period is zero.
+The EPS for the company should indicate that it has nothing to pay and inform HMRC that its PAYE bill for the period is zero.

 The most common forms of allowable expenses are: